Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

     }
     ```

-# Step 3 - Add diagnostic settings and RBAC
+# Step 3 - Add Diagnostic Settings and RBAC

 There are also a few other features you can enable easily.
 For example `RBAC` & `DiagnosticSettings` for your resources.

-1. You can add diagnostic settings to the `Machine Learning Workspace`, `Key Vault` & `Storage Account` module by adding the following line to each of their `param` blocks:
+1. You can add Diagnostic Settings to the `Machine Learning Workspace`, `Key Vault` & `Storage Account` module by adding the following line to each of their `param` blocks:

     ```Bicep
     diagnosticWorkspaceId: la.outputs.resourceId